Below is a list of the Acts enforced by Trading Standards, with a brief explanation of what they control.

 Requires fuel consumption figures to be displayed on new cars.

-- Energy Conservation Act 1981Requires gas appliances, heat generators and safety devices to be marked with a type approval.
+- Energy Conservation Act 1981Requires gas appliances, heat generators and safety devices to be marked with a type of approval.

 - Enterprise Act 2002